ColumbiaCGUI/ARUI/README.md

 * Added textToSpeech option
 * fixes with eye collisions with spatial mesh
 * fixes with task progress and 'all done' handling
-* fixed 'jitter' of orb in some situations by adding lazy orb reactions in the following solver
+* fixed 'jitter' of virtual agent in some situations by adding lazy virtual agent reactions in the following solver
 * Added halo, so user can find task list more easily
 * Disabled auto repositioning of task list (but allowing manual adjustments)